uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

 ## 2. Remotely Connecting

 **NOTE**: In this section, the command shown in the code block should be typed into the terminal of the vs code in your computer.

+Many CSE courses use course-specific accounts.
+It is similar to the account that you might get in future jobs on other systems.
+This section shows how to use VS code terminal to connect to a remote computer over the Internet to work there.

+For Windows, you would need to install `git`